-The Neighborhood Prosperity Initiative (“NPI”) is a new program initiated by the Portland Development Commission (“PDC”) to strengthen the economic competitiveness of neighborhood business districts through community-planned and community-implemented actions and projects.
+The Neighborhood Prosperity Initiative (NPI) is a program initiated by Prosper Portland (formerly called Portland Development Commission/PDC) to strengthen the economic competitiveness of neighborhood business districts through community-planned and community-implemented actions and projects.

 Specifically, NPI areas will focus on:

 - Increasing the visibility of the business district